vboehr/globaldce-gateway/README.md

 We recommend that new users get started using the compressed executable binaries that can be found in releases section: https://github.com/globaldce/globaldce-gateway/releases

-Just download the compressed release prepared for your operating system, decompress it and run the go-globaldce executable file.
+Just download the compressed release prepared for your operating system, decompress it and run the globaldce-gateway executable file.

 ## Current Status
 + Tested on Go 1.5